Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 This Mediterranean-inspired patio is easy to keep clean and chic all year long, with potted trees and boxus balls, but no grass or other plants to worry about.

-Meanwhile low maintenance potted grasses cocoon this roof terrace, giving privacy and a pop of colour.
+Meanwhile, low maintenance potted grasses cocoon this roof terrace, giving privacy and a pop of color.

 7. Install spotlights for added drama or to highlight features

-The modernist-inspired granite and glass-tiled waterfall in this small urban garden creates a bold streamlined statement.
+The modernist-inspired granite and glass-tiled waterfall in this small urban garden creates a bold streamlined statement - many of these features have now joined the smart gardening revolution and become compliant with being app-controlled.
 Designer Amir Schlezinger has used spotlights to create dramatic shadows as evening falls, while a bench with a lit cavity echoes the fireplace in the adjacent living room.
 Raised beds double as impromptu seating and the hardwood flooring creates a seamless flow between indoors and out.

 8. Short on space?
 Plant vertically

-The patio below may be small, but a sea of green against the wall makes it feel more like a garden.
+The patio above may be small, but a sea of green against the wall makes it feel more like a garden.

-The same was achieved on this tiny balcony, where the wall boasts a living wall of cascading foliage.
+The same was achieved on this tiny balcony garden, where the wall boasts a living wall of cascading foliage.

 9. Make the most of a small garden with glass walls